AriFordsham/GHCWiki/linear-types/implementation.md

-On this page we describe the principles behind the implementation of the linear types extension as described at [LinearTypes](linear-types).
+[minicore.pdf](uploads/ceaedb9ec409555c80ae5a97cc47470e/minicore.pdf)On this page we describe the principles behind the implementation of the linear types extension as described at [LinearTypes](linear-types).

 The current implementation can be reviewed on [Phabricator](https://phabricator.haskell.org/D5401).
 There is also a [ GitHub repository](https://github.com/tweag/ghc/tree/linear-types) which contains the history of the project and a list of known issues.